gruntwork-io/gruntwork-io.github.io/_posts/2019-06-07-deploy-kub-to-gcp.md

 Start by creating a file called server.js and paste in the following source code:
 Before we can deploy a dockerized app, we need to first create one.
 For the purposes of this guide we will create a basic

-I want to say display this part in another card not within only one card

 ## Test 2
 Node.js app that responds to requests on port 8080.
 Start by creating a file called server.js and paste in the following source code:Before we can deploy a dockerized app, we need to first create one.
 For the purposes of this guide we will create a basic Node.js app that responds to requests on port 8080.